bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 In addition to the `id`, you must also supply anything additional that you want to be able to evaluate feature targeting rules against.
 The additional attributes are supplied using the `otherContext` prop.

-Attributes cannot be nested (multiple levels) and must be either strings, integers or booleans.
+Attributes cannot be nested (multiple levels) and must be either strings, numbers or booleans.
 A number of special attributes exist:

 - `name` -- display name for `user`/`company`,